-The ERA agrees Western Power would need to work with users to develop effective new services.
+The ERA agrees that Western Power will need to work with users to develop effective new services.
 However, Western Power is best placed to understand the capability of its infrastructure and what services it could provide.
-Western Power should be motivated to identify services it can offer to users and earn revenue.
+Western Power should be incentivised to identify services it can offer to users and earn revenue.